superpowers04/superpowers04/README.md

 [Some recommendations and warnings for Modding Minecraft](https://github.com/superpowers04/superpowers04/blob/main/Super's%20Fabric%20Mod%20Recommendations.md)<br>
-TL;DR: I am funni 19 year old transfem/translesbian/transbean who likes coding, drawing, and video games
+TL;DR: I am funni 19 year old transfem/translesbian/transbean who likes coding, drawing, video games and probably has ADHD
  * She/her

 I am currently a Minecraft Community Support Helper that is probably inactive a lot more than I should be and I am an admin for the Psych Engine Discord
 * If I say something that bothers you, Please let me know :>